informedcitizenry/6502.Net/README.md

             rts         ; do the jump
 jump        .rta $0800  ; = $07ff
 ```
 For `.fill` and `.align`, the assembler accepts either one or two arguments.
-The first is the quantity, the second is the value.
+The first is the quantity, while the second is the value.
 If the second is not given then it is assumed to be uninitialized data (see below).
 For `.fill`, quantity is number of bytes, for `.align` it is the number of bytes by which the program counter can be divided with no remainder:
 ```
 unused      .fill 256,0 ; Assemble 256 bytes with the value 0

 atpage      .align 256  ; The program counter is guaranteed to be at a page boundary
 ```
 Sometimes it is desirable to direct the assembler to make a label reference an address, but without assembling bytes at that address.
-For instance, this is useful for program variables.
+For instance, for program variables.
 Use the `?` instead of an expression:
 ```
 highscore   .dword ?    ; set the symbol highscore to the program counter,
-                        ; but do not output any bytes ; but do not output any bytes
+                        ; but do not output any bytes
 ```
 Note that if uninitialized data is defined, but thereafter initialized data is defined, the output will fill bytes to the program counter from the occurrence of the uninitialized symbol: